Developed in Consultation with Screen Professionals with Disability

 - Creating an inclusive workplace

-There are currently no scheduled masterclasses.
-To go on a waiting list for the next available session or to book a private training session for your organisation, please email Michelle Teear at training@aarts.net.au
+To go on a waiting list for the next public session or to book a private training session for your organisation, please email Michelle Teear at training@aarts.net.au

 Access

-Closed captioning and Auslan interpreting are available for these Masterclasses upon request.
-You can request these services during the booking process.
+Closed captioning and Auslan interpreting are available upon request.
 Please note that we require at least 4 working days’ notice.

 Bridie McKim graduated from NIDA in 2018 and at the same time became the first disabled actor to play a lead role on Australian television as Sabine in the drama “The Heights“ produced by Matchbox Pictures for the ABC.
 In 2019, Bridie starred in Fat Salmon Production’s short film “Cinderella”, for which she won Best Australian Actor at the Focus On Ability Short Film Festival.
 Bridie has also made guest appearances in the Stan original series ‘Bump’, as well as ‘Dive Club’, which aired on Netflix, and Hulu’s ‘Joe Vs. Carole’.
 Bridie is also set to appear in Peacock and Netflix’s new show “Irreverent”.
 In 2020, Bridie hosted the television special “Reframe” for the ABC.
 The program was developed to celebrate International Day of People with Disability by showcasing films created by filmmakers with disability.
 Bridie has also worked as a facilitator and host of Q&As and forums for both Accessible Arts and NIDA’s In-Conversation series.
 This work required her to research, profile, and interview professional practitioners within the industry.
 Throughout 2022, Bridie has also been working as an associate and consultant with Get Skilled Access to help remove the barriers between organisations and people with disability.